At the heart of a seamless working and learning environment is your organisation’s social collaboration platform.

-An additional advantage for using a tool like Slack (or Microsoft Teams) is that they support apps and integrations from a wide range of tools and platforms, which means that you can integrate all your learning activities and resources right inside the workspace, and platforms can be accessed directly from Slack – and this can includes the LMS!
+An additional advantage for using a platform like Slack (or Microsoft Teams) is that they support apps and integrations from a wide range of tools and platforms, which means that you can integrate all your learning activities and resources right inside the workspace (as shown in the diagram below).

-Further advantages of creating such a seamless working and learning environment are that
+Further significant advantages of creating a seamless working and learning environment are that

-- all the knowledge and experiences from different activities are not locked away in separate systems that require individual passwords; and
+- it means that all the knowledge and experiences shared in more structured events are not locked away in a separate learning system.

-In the following sections of this book as we consider the three pillars of activity involved in providing a continuous improvement, learning and development framework, we will also look at the tools and platforms to underpin it, and how they can work closely together.
+In the following chapters of this book we consider the three streams of activity involved in providing a continuous improvement, learning and development framework and the tools and platforms to underpin it, and how they can work closely together.
 But first a word about that “learning” word.